gosborn/seattletrip/seattletrip.md

 bars/restaurants to go to

 one of the elysians?
-zig zag cafe

 DIM SUM
 kiss cafe?
 ivars
-another seafood place?

 one of the dicks
 SOME REAL PHO
-starbucks
-and other coffee places in the hoods you go